 Ron Heady taught in public schools for many years, primarily high school English and Latin.
 Since leaving the face-to-face classroom, Ron has continued teaching in various online environments and volunteers with a social justice advocacy group in Nashville, TN, in addition to his work with Braver Angels.

 Paul Kuhne works as the Roundtables Programs Manager at the Center for Open Data Enterprise, convening different stakeholders to identify best practices to improve open data use.
 He holds a B.A. in Political Science from Temple University and an M.A. in Global Policy Studies at the LBJ School of Public Affairs.

 David Lapp is a co-founder of Braver Angels who currently serves as At-Large Organizer.
 Based on over one-hundred interviews with young adults, David and his wife, Amber, are writing a book, tentatively titled Love Like Crazy: Looking for Marriage in Middle America.

 Director of Debates

-April Lawson grew up in Kansas, studied anthropology at Yale, and now lives in Washington, D.C. with her dog June.
-She worked for David Brooks at The New York Times for 4 years and previously served as the Associate Director of Weave: The Social Fabric Project at the Aspen Institute.
+April Lawson leads Braver Angels’ Debate and Public Discourse Program.
+She grew up in Kansas, studied anthropology at Yale, and now lives in Washington, D.C. with her dog June.
+She worked for David Brooks at The New York Times for 4 years and previously cofounded and served as Associate Director of Weave: The Social Fabric Project at the Aspen Institute.